-The impact that trauma has on the body's physiology is far-reaching and CARE is committed to providing alternative forms of healing for survivors to support them in various stages of healing.
+The impact that trauma has on the body's physiology is far-reaching and CARE is committed to providing alternative programming for survivors to support them in various stages of healing.
+CARE offers programs specifically tailored to survivors, including: trauma-informed yoga, art, drumming & music, journaling, and dance.
+For more information on these programs, please contact admin@careprogram.ucla.edu.

-For an interest form to participate in the 8-week yoga as healing series for survivors, please contact our CARE program administrator at careadmin@caps.ucla.edu.